iedon/dn42-wiki-go/README.md

 - `trustedProxies` *(array of strings, default empty)*: CIDR blocks or literal IPs that are trusted to populate `X-Forwarded-For`.
 - `trustedRemoteAddrLevel` *(int, default `1`)*: Number of additional trusted hops to peel off when deriving the end-user IP from the forwarded chain.
 Values less than `1` are coerced to `1` during load.

-## Development notes
+## Notes

-- Running with `live: true` requires write access to the Git repository directory so edits can be committed.
+- live = true requires write access to the Git repo for local commits.
-- When `git.remote` is empty the application initialises a standalone repository and skips pull/push work.
-- Template assets are copied into the static build; editing them requires rebuilding or re-running the server to refresh caches.

-Refer to `config.example.json` for starter setups, and see `nginx-vhost.conf` for a sample reverse-proxy configuration.
+- With no remote configured, `dn42-wiki-go` initializes a local-only repository.
+- Template changes require restarting the server or rebuilding static output.